Guhndahb/fort_calc/README.md

 ## Roadmap ideas

 - Add CLI option for output directory for artifacts (plots, manifest)
-- IQR-based outlier filtering as an alternative to z-score: add an option to filter points outside a configurable multiple of the interquartile range (IQR).
-This is more robust to skewed distributions than z-score filtering, should always preserve the fort row, and include flags/doc examples for choosing between IQR and z-score methods.
 - Optional adaptive binning for offline_cost stability
 - Spline/GAM model options for flexible yet smooth trends
 - Bootstrap CI for FORT: add a bootstrap resampling workflow to produce confidence intervals for recommended FORT and plot uncertainty bands around cost curves / Monte Carlo simulations